Police box: History

 The Civil Defence & Emergency Service Preservation Trust now manages 11 of the UK's last Gilbert Mackenzie Trench police boxes on behalf of a private collector.
 Another blue police box of this style is preserved at the National Tramway Museum, Crich, Derbyshire.
 One of the trust's boxes stands outside the Kent Police Museum in Chatham, Kent, and another at Grampian Transport Museum.
-An original MacKenzie Trench box exists in the grounds of the Metropolitan Police College (Peel Centre) at Hendon.
-There is no public access, but it can easily be seen from a Northern line tube train travelling from Colindale to Hendon Central (on the left hand side).
+An original MacKenzie Trench box exists outside of the Metropolitan Police College (Peel Centre) at Hendon.

 In the City of London, there are eight non-functioning police "call posts" still in place which are Grade II listed buildings.
 The City of London Police versions were cast iron rectangular posts, as the streets are too narrow for full sized boxes.
 One compartment contained the telephone and another locked compartment held a first aid kit.
 Fifty posts were installed in the "Square Mile" from 1907; they were in use until 1988.

 On Thursday 18 April 1996, a new police box based on the Mackenzie Trench design was unveiled outside the Earl's Court tube station in London, equipped with CCTV cameras and a telephone to contact police.
 The telephone ceased to function in April 2000 when London's telephone numbers were changed, but the box remained, despite the fact that funding for its upkeep and maintenance had long since been exhausted.
 In March 2005, the Metropolitan Police resumed funding the refurbishment and maintenance of the box.

 Glasgow introduced a new design of police boxes in 2005.
 The new boxes are not booths but rather computerized kiosks that connect the caller to a police CCTV control room operator.
 They stand 10 feet in height with a chrome finish and act as 24-hour information points, with three screens providing information on crime prevention, police force recruitment and tourist information.

 Manchester also has Help Points similar to those in Glasgow, which contain a siren that is activated upon the emergency button being pressed; this also causes CCTV cameras nearby to focus on the Help Point.

 Liverpool has structures similar to police boxes, known as police Help Points, which are essentially an intercom box with a push button mounted below a CCTV camera on a post with a direct line to the police.

 Boscombe in Bournemouth opened its own old-style police box in April 2014 in a bid to tackle crime in the area.
 The box contains a yellow phone for when it is not staffed by police, along with security cameras and a defibrillator.

-City of London launched in February 2021 a competition to bring a back a new and updated police box to its streets.
-Whether if these new boxes will have any similarity to the old London police boxes remains to be seen.
+In February 2021, the City of London launched a competition to bring a back a new and updated police box to its streets, with the winning entry unveiled in June that year.